Planning Meetings & Events

 - Avoid group discussion of matters that only pertain to a small portion of those in attendance.

-- Begin and end on time, so your members can count on the time frame you’ve given them.
+- Be punctual regarding start and end times, and make members aware of the strict start time so they arrive early and can count on the time frame you’ve given them.

 - Have one person lead the meeting.